aosabook/500lines/image-filters/image-filters.markdown

 - We exposed a protected initialization method `set` for testing that helps us quickly get the system under test into a specific state.
 - We mock `PApplet`, `ColorHelper`, and `IFAImage` (created expressly for this purpose).
-- This time we use a helper method (`assertState()`) to simplify asserting the state of the image.
+- This time we use a helper (`assertState()`) to simplify asserting the state of the image.

 #### Measuring test coverage
 I use [EclEmma](http://www.eclemma.org/installation.html#marketplace) to measure test coverage within Eclipse.
-It can be installed from the Eclipse marketplace.

 Overall for the app we have 81% test coverage, with none of `ImageFilterApp` covered, 94.8% for `ImageState`, and 100% for `ColorHelper`.

 ### ImageFilterApp
 This is where everything is tied together, but we want as little as possible